Estimating Fiscal Multipliers by Combining Statistical Identification with Potentially Endogenous Proxies: Main Monte Carlo Study

 We simulate a system containing a government spending shock $ \varepsilon_{g, t}$, an output shock $ \varepsilon_{y, t}$, and a tax shock $\varepsilon_{\tau, t}$ with

-The structural shocks are independently and identically drawn from a Pearson distribution with mean zero, variance one, skewness $0.68$ and excess kurtosis $2.33$ and simulate $1000$ data sets of length $T=250$ and $T=800$.
+The structural shocks are drawn independently and identically from a Pearson distribution with mean zero, variance one, skewness $0.68$ and excess kurtosis $2.33$ and simulate $1000$ data sets of length $T=250$ and $T=800$.

 We construct a variable $z_{ t}$ as a proxy for the tax shock $\epsilon_{\tau, t}$.
-To demonstrate the flexibility of our model we consider three different scenarios summarized in Table \ref{Table: Finite sample performance proxy process }.
-In the first scenario the proxy is exogenous, in the second scenario, the proxy is weakly endogenous, and in the third scenario the proxy is endogenous.
-In all three simulations the proxy noise $\eta_{t} $ is independently and identically drawn from the same distribution as the structural form shocks.
+To demonstrate the flexibility of our model, we consider three different scenarios summarized in Table \ref{Table: Finite sample performance proxy process }.
+In the first scenario, the proxy is exogenous, in the second scenario, the proxy is weakly endogenous, and in the third scenario the proxy is endogenous.
+In all simulations, the proxy noise $\eta_{t}$ is i.i.d. and drawn from the same distribution as the structural shocks.

-We consider four Bayesian estimation approaches.
-First, we estimate the SVAR using the standard augmented proxy SVAR approach, assuming Gaussian shocks and imposing exogeneity of the proxy.
-Our second approach involves estimating the model under the assumption of Gaussian shocks and employing the proxy weighting method, which enforces proxy exogeneity but lacks the flexibility to adapt this exogeneity assumption during estimation.
-The third estimation method involves estimating the SVAR using the non-Gaussian from Section \ref{sec: Bayes nG SVAR} without the proxy variable.
-Finally, our fourth approach entails estimating the SVAR using our proposed non-Gaussian SVAR model in conjunction with the proxy weighting function described in Section \ref{sec: nG proxy} with